spaship/spaship/packages/cli/README.md

   $ spaship deploy [ARCHIVE]

 ARGUMENTS
-  ARCHIVE  SPA archive file.
-You can omit this if you specify the build artifact path as `buildDir` in the spaship.yaml
+  ARCHIVE  An archive (zip, tarball, or bzip2) file containing SPA static assets and a spaship.yaml file.
+You can omit
+           this if you specify the build artifact path as `buildDir` in the spaship.yaml file.
-           file.

 OPTIONS
   -e, --env=env    [default: default] either the name of a SPAship environment as defined in your .spashiprc.yml file,
                    or a URL to a SPAship environment

+  -p, --path=path  a custom URL path for your app under the SPAship domain.
+Defaults to the 'path' in your spaship.yaml.
+                   ex: /my/app

   -r, --ref=ref    [default: undefined] a version tag, commit hash, or branch to identify this release